mendix/docs/content/en/docs/releasenotes/mobile/mendix-native-mobile-builder.md

 #### Fixes

-* Fixed an issue where the namespace in the Gradle file of the native-template was not updating correctly when building an application using Native Builder UI (NBUI).
+* Fixed an issue where the namespace in the `native-template` Gradle file was not updating correctly when building an application using Native Builder UI.

 ### Release 1.0.129